gitforgits/startingout/README.md

 ## Who are you?

 We are Georg Metzger ([/u/desrtfx](https://www.reddit.com/user/desrtfx)) and Niels Dommerholt ([/u/nutrecht](https://www.reddit.com/user/nutrecht/)) from the [/r/javahelp](https://www.reddit.com/r/javahelp/) and [/r/learnprogramming](https://www.reddit.com/r/learnprogramming/) subreddits.
-Together we have over 30 years of experience as developers, Georg as an embedded developer and Niels as a java backend dev.
+Together we have over 30 years of experience as developers, Georg as an Automation/Control Systems engineer/programmer and Niels as a java backend dev.

 ## How can I join?